 OTT Over the Top

-Creating a fair environment to encourage competition, innovation and investment in the digital economy
+Creating an enabling environment to encourage competition, innovation and investment in the digital economy

-In view of the rapid rise of OTT, which may compete with or act as a substitute for traditional services provided by authorized telecom operators, Member States are encouraged, in coordination with stakeholders, to develop measures [to strike an effective balance between these two types of players on the market], with a view to promoting competition, encouraging innovation and investment in the international telecommunications ecosystem.
+Member States are encouraged, in coordination with all relevant stakeholders, including service providers, to consider measures to promote competition, encourage innovation and investment in the international telecommunications ecosystem.

-To promote fair competition, innovation and investment in a highly dynamic and fast-moving industry, Member States should assess the economic, policy and consumer welfare impacts of OTT in all critical areas affected, including the regulatory framework and existing economic incentives.
+To promote competition, innovation and investment in a highly dynamic and fast-moving industry, Member States should assess the economic, policy and consumer welfare impacts of OTT in areas in which they have jurisdiction, including the regulatory framework and existing economic incentives.

-Member States are encouraged to consider and develop enabling policies and/or regulatory frameworks to foster fair competition between network operators and providers of OTT and other measures, for example the reduction of the regulatory burden upon traditional network and telecommunication service.
+Member States are encouraged to consider enabling policies and/or regulatory frameworks to foster competition between and among international network operators and providers of relevant OTTs and other measures, for example deregulation of traditional telecommunication networks and services, where appropriate.
+Member States should also consider enabling policies and/or regulatory frameworks that permit commercial partnerships between and among international network operators and providers of relevant OTTs.

-An important element of competition policy is the identification and definition of relevant markets, and in this context, Member States shall consider the fundamental differences between traditional telecommunications services and relevant OTTs, including the cross-border and global nature of OTTs, low barriers to entry for OTTs, market verticalization and the ability of telecommunications providers to control access to essential infrastructure (e.g. broadband networks) amongst other factors.
+An important element of competition policy is the identification and definition of relevant markets, and in this context, Member States should consider the fundamental differences between traditional telecommunications services and relevant OTTs, including technological differences and differences among discrete geographic markets, the cross-border and global nature of relevant OTTs, as well as low barriers to entry for OTTs, amongst other factors.

 Relationship between [relevant] OTT and network operators

-In the new communications ecosystem, connectivity, content and services, while no longer tethered together, all remain critically interdependent.
-Given that network operators and [relevant] OTT are part of the same ecosystem, Members States should consider the important inter-dependencies between them, which may include how consumer demand for OTT can lead to an increase in demand for data from telecommunication service providers as well as a decrease in demand for traditional services
+In the new communications ecosystem, connectivity, and services, while no longer tethered together, all remain critically interdependent.
+Given that network operators and relevant OTTs may be part of the same ecosystem, Members States should be encouraged to consider the important inter-dependencies between them, including how consumer demand for OTTs can lead to an increase in demand for data from telecommunication service providers as well as a decrease in demand for traditional services.

-Member States should encourage cooperation as far as practical between OTTs and network operators, with a view to fostering innovative, sustainable and viable business models.
+Member States should encourage cooperation as far as practical between providers of relevant OTTs and network operators, with a view to fostering innovative, sustainable and viable business models.

-6.3 Member States should continue to stimulate entrepreneurship and innovation in the development of telecommunication infrastructures, especially the development of high capacity networks, considering the disruptive power and the social and economic impact of increasing access to broadband connections.6.4 [Member States should ensure regulatory equality of the traditional services and OTT in order to maintain conducive competitive environment in keeping with the principle that similar services shall be subject to similar regulation regardless of their provision method.]
+6.3 Member States should continue to stimulate entrepreneurship and innovation in the development of telecommunication infrastructures, especially the development of high capacity networks, considering the disruptive power and the social and economic impact of increasing access to broadband connections.

-6.5 [An OTT provider should operate in compliance with the law of the country in whose territory such services are provided, including provisions ensuring personal data protection, preventing distribution of illegal information and spam, and non-violation of tax legislation.]

-6.6 [To facilitate the ecosystem development, foster a transparent and trusted account settlement framework between network operators and OTT providers and to prevent fraudulent activities, Member States should ensure appropriate regulatory rules identification and numbering.]

 Fostering innovation and investment

-Member States should continue to foster entrepreneurship and innovation in OTT applications, including creation, provision and use, which are of benefit to users, and encourage sustainable infrastructure investments.
+Member States should continue to foster entrepreneurship and innovation in relevant OTTs which are of benefit to users, and encourage sustainable infrastructure investments.

-In the spirit of service availability and affordability, Member States should foster enabling legal and regulatory environments, and develop policies that are fair, transparent, stable, predictable and non-discriminatory; and that promote competition, foster continued technological and service innovation and encourage private sector investment incentives, in order to ensure the continuing growth and adoption of OTTs in the public interest.
+In the spirit of service availability and affordability, Member States should foster enabling legal and regulatory environments, and develop policies that are fair, transparent, stable, predictable and non-discriminatory; and that promote competition, foster continued technological and service innovation and encourage private sector investment incentives, that will enable the continuing growth and adoption of relevant OTTs.